skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - do you know the cause of covid-19
 - covid-19 causes
 - cause of covid-19
+- How is the disease caused

 ## intent:precautions
 - preventive measures
 - precautionary measures
 - precautions to protect from covid-19
 - precautions to protect from corona
+- How can I stay safe
+- Suggest me some precautions
+- How can I avoid getting affected by corona virus
+- Give me some useful tips so that I don't get infected by coronavirus
+- How can we keep ourselves safe from the virus

 ## intent:severe symptoms
 - who should be more careful?